mattl/human-json-php/README.md

 This is all to support the https://codeberg.org/robida/human.json project.

+## Why am I not on *your* human.json file, eh?

+Not being on the example list does not mean you're not my pal, FYI.

 ---

 human.json generator in PHP by Matt Lee (https://mat.tl) is marked CC0 1.0.
 To view a copy of this mark, visit https://creativecommons.org/publicdomain/zero/1.0/